-The opportunity to start your own business as an electrician is one of the biggest factors that attract many to the industry.
-Working for yourself gives you greater command over your work-life balance, and can often mean higher earning potential.
+The opportunity to start your own business as an electrician is one of the biggest factors that attracts many to the electrical installation industry.
+Working for yourself gives you greater command over your work-life balance and can often mean higher earning potential.

-If starting your own business is something that you’ve been considering, here are a few of the big things to keep in mind, both before you’re up and running, and once you’ve launched your operation.
+If starting your own business is something you’ve been considering, here are a few things to keep in mind, both before you’re up and running and once you’ve launched your operation.

 Commercial, domestic electrician or electrical contractor?